AleMenon/nvim-config/README.md

 2. Windows settings:
     - For todofloat plugin to work, change the path being passed as parameter in the `init.lua` file.
     - Icons being used in the GitGraph plugin aren't working on Windows, so simply comment the `symbols = {...}` section to use the default ones.
-    - For CodeCompanion to work, change the path inside the configuration, for it to find your `.env` file.
     - Files with things that need changing depending on the system you're in have a *TODO* comment right above them with instructions.

 ## Known Issues